Activity While Traveling

 You keep your eyes peeled and your ears open for any sign of approaching danger, as well as signs of close by pursuers.

-The GM will use your character’s passive Wisdom (Perception) score to determine whether your character notices a hidden threat.
+The GM will use your character’s Awareness score to determine whether your character notices a hidden threat.
 The GM determines the DC for any threat or other suspicious activity along your path and compares it to the result of all watching players.

-If you travel at a Fast Pace, you have disadvantage on your Wisdom (Perception) score to notice hidden threats.
-If you perform any travel leg activity other than Keep Watch, then you have disadvantage on your Wisdom (Perception) score to notice hidden threats.
+If you travel at a Fast Pace, you suffer -1d to your Awareness score to notice hidden threats.
+If you perform any travel leg activity other than Keep Watch, then you suffer -1d to your Awareness score to notice hidden threats.

 Navigate